 87P/Bus is a small comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 87P/Bus as potentially hazardous because its orbit does not bring it close to Earth.

 87P/Bus orbits the sun every 2,330 days (6.38 years), coming as close as 2.10 AU and reaching as far as 4.78 AU from the sun.
-87P/Bus is about 0.6 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, comparable in size to the Golden Gate Bridge.
+87P/Bus is about 0.6 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 87P/Bus's orbit is 1.10 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.